Skip to main content

 Second request with same K, different fingerprint409 idempotency_conflict

-Handler throws while reservation is open, releaseOnThrowable=trueReservation removed, original exception re-thrown
+Handler throws, releaseOnThrowable=trueReservation removed, original exception re-thrown

 requireKey=true and no Idempotency-Key header400 idempotency_key_required